 - Volume 1, Program-Specific Guidance About Portable Gauge Licenses

 - Volume 4, Program-Specific Guidance About Fixed Gauge Licenses

 - Volume 19, Guidance for Agreement State Licensees About NRC Form 241 "Report of Proposed Activities in Non-Agreement States, Areas of Exclusive Federal Jurisdiction, or Offshore Waters" and Guidance for NRC Licensees Proposing To Work in Agreement State Jurisdiction (Reciprocity)

 Regulatory guides are issued in 10 divisions and are intended to aid licensees in implementing regulations.
 For a specific list of the most applicable guides in Division 8, Occupational Health, see the Medical, Industrial, and Academic Uses of Nuclear Materials Regulations, Guidance, and Communications page.

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

-NRC's regional offices (Region I - Northeast, Region II - Southeast, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
+NRC's regional offices (Region I - East, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
 The frequency of inspection is based on the hazard of materials used.
 The following inspection procedures (IPs) are directly related to gauging devices.

 - IP 87124 - Fixed and Portable Gauge Programs